naelstrof/invictus/README.md

 * [Lua 5.2.2](http://www.lua.org/) -- Invictus will use Lua for loading resources and coding gameplay elements.
 Much like garry's mod.
 * [GLM](http://glm.g-truc.net/) -- Despite SFML providing a few mathimatical resources it is inadequate for 3D.
 This is where glm comes in.
 It will not be abstracted in any way, and it will be engrained into the engine.
 * [OpenGL](http://www.opengl.org/) -- Invictus will only use OpenGL for graphics.
 I have no reason to incorperate DirectX.
+* [OpenAL](http://kcat.strangesoft.net/openal.html) -- The audio counterpart to OpenGL, it's pretty powerful and easy to use in combination with ALURE so be it.
+* [ALURE](http://kcat.strangesoft.net/alure.html) -- The toolkit powering OpenAL, it allows Invictus to load most popular audio formats which is very important to me.
+For example it supports .WAV, .AIF, .OGG, and .FLAC.
+MP3 isn't included due to it being proprietary.
 * [AssImp](http://assimp.sourceforge.net/) -- Invictus will load model assets using assimp.
 This will allow for a huge amount of flexibility for modders at the sacrifice of load speeds.
 * [Freetype](http://freetype.org/) -- Invictus loads font face assets using Freetype.
 Invictus currently doesn't allow for itallic or bold fonts though.
 * [GLEW](http://glew.sourceforge.net/) -- Since SFML provides no interfaces for checking available extensions glew takes the spotlight.